PruthvikH/Global-Wealth-Distribution-Using-snowflake-/README.md

 ## Questions & Answers
 This project includes a section addressing common questions and findings during the analysis.

-Notes Ensure your S3 bucket name and Snowflake configurations match those in the code.
+**Notes** : Ensure your S3 bucket name and Snowflake configurations match those in the code.
 This project uses AWS and Snowflake for demonstrating a modern cloud data pipeline.